John Herzfeld

-John Herzfeld (born April 15, 1947) is an American film and television director, screenwriter, actor and producer.
-His feature film directing credits include Two of a Kind (1983), 2 Days in the Valley (1996), 15 Minutes (2001) and The Death and Life of Bobby Z (2007).
-He has also directed numerous made-for-television movies, including The Ryan White Story (1989), The Preppie Murder (1989), Casualties of Love: The "Long Island Lolita" Story (1993), and Don King: Only in America (1997) for which he was nominated for an Emmy and won the DGA award for Outstanding Directorial Achievement in Dramatic Specials.
-He won a Daytime Emmy Award for directing the 1980 ABC Afterschool Special titled "Stoned".
+John Herzfeld (born August 22, 1948) is an American film and television director, screenwriter, actor and producer.
+His feature film directing credits include Two of a Kind, 2 Days in the Valley (1996), 15 Minutes (2001) and Escape Plan: The Extractors (2017).
+He has also directed numerous made-for-television movies, including The Ryan White Story (1989), The Preppie Murder (1989), Casualties of Love: The "Long Island Lolita" Story (1993) and Don King: Only in America (1997), for which he was nominated for an Emmy and won the DGA award for Outstanding Directorial Achievement in Dramatic Specials.
+He won a Daytime Emmy Award for directing the 1980 ABC Afterschool Special titled Stoned.

 Early life

 Herzfeld was born on April 15, 1947, in Newark, New Jersey and grew up in West Orange, New Jersey.
 His father, who ran a small maintenance company, had a great love of movies, theater and ballet, and exposed his children to the arts as often as he could.